laishawadhwa/PyConf-2019---Lime-Workshop/README.md

 3. Demo session on [Deep Learning models decrytion- cats and dogs classification using LIME](https://colab.research.google.com/drive/1kE3cOaVEIB-hK5IDMucNUJPF7MIaLSLP#scrollTo=aIkWfAsy1TjS)

 All resources and further reading are added at the end of colab notebooks.

+In case of any queries you can reach me on the slack channel!